 Ethical Management

-We have established internal rules and regulations such as “Code of Conduct”, “Ethical Corporate Management Best Practice Principles” and “Implementation Measures for the Whistleblowing System”.
-These clearly demonstrate our company’s commitment to an ethical management policy.
-We require that all activities of the company and its subsidiaries comply with relevant laws and regulations and adhere to high standards of professional ethics.
-We are committed to avoiding unfair competitive practices, opposing any form of bribery, and establishing appropriate management systems.
-We uphold a zero-tolerance policy against corruption and will continue to actively promote a high-standard business ethical culture.
-Training courses are conducted to enhance employees’ awareness of integrity related to business operations, thereby strengthening corporate governance.
-We report to the Board of Directors the execution of ethical management once a year.
-The latest annual report was presented to the Board of Directors on November 13th, 2024.
+We have established internal rules and regulations such as the “Code of Conduct”, the “Ethical Corporate Management Best Practice Principles”, the “Implementation Measures for the Whistleblowing System”, and the “Guidelines for Political Contribution Donations”.
+These clearly demonstrate our commitment to ethical business practices and legal compliance.
+We require that all activities of the Company and its subsidiaries comply with applicable laws and regulations and adhere to high standards of professional ethics.
+We are committed to avoiding unfair competition, opposing any form of bribery, and maintaining appropriate management systems, supported by internal training to enhance employees’ awareness and strengthen corporate governance.
+We report the implementation status of ethical management to the Board of Directors annually.
+The most recent annual report was presented to the Board of Directors on November 12, 2025.

 Education and Training